Pexels

 5. Avoid the Crowds

 In the heat of summer, some places can get pretty crazy.
-We are thinking of the likes of Lake Tekapo, Milford Sound or Hot Water Beach to only name a few.
+We are thinking of the likes of Lake Tekapo, Milford Sound and Hot Water Beach to only name a few.
 New Zealand is a small country and can only comfortably accommodate a few.
-Treat yourself to a peaceful experience in the country and travel away from the crowds by travelling in the off and shoulder seasons.
+Treat yourself to a peaceful experience and travel away from the crowds by visiting in the low and shoulder seasons.
 That feeling of serenity in front of an unreal landscape is like no other.

 6. Avoid the Long Summer School Holidays

-In the same spirit than #5, you’ll get a much better experience travelling New Zealand if you are not surrounded by a bunch of kids playing on the beach or squabbling next door to your accommodation.
-New Zealand’s main school holiday, which lasts six weeks, and most public holidays fall during summer, i.e. the high season, so avoid it and travel in peace.
-However, there is a two-week school holiday at the end of April, July and October.
+In the same spirit as point #5, you’ll get a much better experience travelling New Zealand if you are not surrounded by a bunch of kids playing on the beach or squabbling in the room next door.
+New Zealand’s main school holiday lasts six weeks and most public holidays fall during summer, i.e. the high season.
+So avoid it and travel in peace!
+Note, however, there is a two-week school holiday at the end of April, July and October.

 7. Meet More Locals

-In summer, locals tend to take holidays to neighbouring Pacific Islands or to summer hotspots in the country.
-You’ve got much more chance to meet, spend time, share a meal or a drink, and even stay with locals during the shoulder and off-season.
+In summer, locals are more engrossed in spending time with family and taking holidays to neighbouring Pacific Islands or to summer hotspots in New Zealand, than spending time with visitors.
+You’ve got much more chance to meet, spend time, share a meal or a drink, and even stay with locals during the shoulder and low seasons.

 Find out how else you can meet locals in New Zealand in the 5 Ways to Stay with Locals in New Zealand.